tristand246/tristand246.github.io/README.md

 # Public Resume Website Hosting

 We will be publically hosting a Resume written in markdown.
 There are great advantages to hosting a Resume website as opposed to storing and submitting a PDF.
-Websites can be updated almost instantaniously, whereas a PDF needs to be resubmitted and version control is harder to maintain, especially if you keep multiple versions saved at once.
+As expressed in Andrew Etters book, [Modern Technical Writing](https://github.com/tristand246/tristand246.github.io#more-resources), websites can be updated almost instantaniously.
+Whereas a PDF needs to be resubmitted and version control is harder to maintain, especially if you keep multiple versions saved at once.
 To do this, there are several things we must install and setup beforehand.

 ## Getting started